The Vicious Cycle of Blood Sugar Problems and Thyroid Disease

 Now that you understand a bit more about Hypoglycemia, Reactive hypoglycemia and Insulin resistance and how they are tied into hypothyroidism, let’s talk about the blood sugar ranges you want to optimally shoot for.

 There are 3 times or collections that will be important.
 You will want a morning fasting test no food or drink other than water to fall between 80-100 mg/dl

 Anything over 100mg/dl is potentially insulin resistance and anything less than 80 is hypoglycemic.
 In functional medicine any fasting test over 110 is considered diabetes whereas the American Diabetic Association states a fasting glucose level over 126 is diabetic.

 The next important reading will occur 1 hour after you eat and two hours after you eat.

 What I like to see is 1 hour post meal I like to see those reading <120 and 2 hours post meal I like to see those reading back to the 85-100mg/dl.
-Now if you are already a diabetic you may not be able to get back to these numbers but these would be what I call ideal.
+Now if you are already a diabetic you may not be able to get back to these numbers, but any improvement to your numbers will help your thyroid.

 Need Help?
 Get started here

 Every week I offer a few Phone consultations to perspective patients.
 If you would like to work with one of my nutritionists or me, take a few minutes and answer a few health questions.
 Once completed, we will send you email with recommendations on how to get started.